This Week in Petroleum History, July 17 – 23

 July 21, 1935 – “Diamond Glenn” McCarthy strikes Oil

-By 1945, McCarthy will have discovered 11 Texas oilfields while extending several others.
-He becomes known as “King of the Wildcatters” and “Diamond Glenn” McCarthy by 1950, when his estimated worth reaches $200 million ($2 billion today) and is featured in TIME magazine.
+By 1945, McCarthy had discovered 11 Texas oilfields.
+He became known as another “King of the Wildcatters” and “Diamond Glenn” McCarthy by 1950, when his estimated worth reached $200 million ($2 billion today).

-In 1946 McCarthy invests $21 million to build the Shamrock Hotel in Houston.
-He spends more than $1 million on the hotel’s 1949 opening day gala, dubbed “Houston’s biggest party.”
-Read more in “Diamond Glenn” McCarthy.
+In 1946 McCarthy invested $21 million to build the Shamrock Hotel on the edge of Houston.
+He spent $1 million on the hotel’s 1949 opening-day gala, which newspapers later dubbed, “Houston’s biggest party.”
+Learn more in “Diamond Glenn” McCarthy.

 July 22, 1933 – Phillips Petroleum sponsors Record Solo Flight

-Before 50,000 cheering New York City onlookers, aviator Wiley Post lands his Lockheed Vega “Winnie Mae” in 1933.
-The former oil patch roughneck is the first man to fly solo around the world.
+Before 50,000 cheering New York City onlookers, Wiley Post made aviation history when he landed his Lockheed Vega “Winnie Mae.”
+The former Oklahoma roughneck was the first person to fly solo around the world.

 July 23, 1951 – Secretaries organize Association of Desk & Derrick Clubs

-The Association of Desk and Derrick Clubs (ADDC) of North America is established in 1951 to promote petroleum industry education in the United States and Canada.
+The Association of Desk and Derrick Clubs of North America was established in 1951 to promote petroleum industry education in the United States and Canada.

-The articles of association are signed by presidents of clubs founded earlier in New Orleans, Los Angeles, Houston and Jackson, Mississippi.
-The combined membership of the four charter clubs is more than 800 women, mostly oil and gas company secretaries.
+The articles of association were signed by the presidents of four clubs founded earlier in New Orleans, Los Angeles, Houston and Jackson.
+The combined membership of these charter clubs was about 800 women, mostly oil and natural gas company secretaries.
 The association’s mission was “the education and professional development of individuals employed in or affiliated with the petroleum, energy and allied industries and to educate the general public about these industries.”